abegaz/arenaSA/SprintOne/README.md

 Download the lastest exported zip file folder: ArenaSA_v1.zip Within you will find "ArenaSA_v1.jar" simply double click to run the program.
 To Exit the Program, simple click the 'X' in the top right.

 Before continuing, Please take the time to read the instructions below.

 NOTE:
 This program connects to a remote server so an internet connection is necessary for program functionality.

-• Getting Started with the program:
+â€¢ Getting Started with the program:
   -Create a new username and password:
 New users are automatically assigned a spectator role.
 This is the most basic role with the most basic permissions.